 These ideas are based on the work of David Livermore at the Cultural Intelligence Center.

 There are many definitions of culture and these definitions tend to vary based on the perspective and approach of the person or organization defining the term.
 In an attempt to find an understandable and accurate definition that is appropriate for students, I searched the internet for various definitions from well known researches and authors in the field of cultural studies.
 I found 10 viable definitions.
-I took these 10 (often verbose) definitions and put them all together in Worlde, which is a resource for generating “word clouds” from text that you provide.
+I took these 10 (often verbose) definitions and put them all together in a word cloud.
 The clouds give greater prominence to words that appear more frequently in the source text.
 I wanted to see what the most common words were that came up in all of the definitions.
-I was pleased to see had the word cloud that Wordle produced provided a clear, concrete and easily understood definition.
+The word cloud produced a clear, concrete and easily understood definition.
 Based on the word cloud, this is the definition that stands out.

 Culture: Shared patterns of learned behavior.

 I’ve received a few requests for a download of this graphic.
 You can download a pdf here.

 To begin this activity, show students two pictures that are different in some way.
 Ask them to take a close look and interpret how they are different.
 Then, they write one word for each picture that best describes it.
 Limiting it to one word causes students to focus on one aspect.
 Once they do this, the teacher can have them talk in small groups about why they chose these words or they can write about it.
 The activity and also be combined and students and speak in groups after writing about it.
 This activity lends itself to the ACTFL standards fairly well as students can be guided to speak or write in the text type of the various levels (individual words, phrases, sentences, strings of sentences, connected sentences or paragraphs).
 A great starting point or hook for conversations.
 This particular picture inspired such great conversation that I decided to make a bulletin board out of it with different languages.